ALTIBASE/Documents/Manuals/Altibase_7.1/eng/iLoader User's Manual.md

 **Question**

 When I use iLoader with the following FORM file, a parsing error occurs.
-What is the reason?
+What is the reason for this error?

 ```
 table TB_SPEC